Pack150/scoutbook-award-labels/README.md

 # scoutbook-award-labels

 This is standalone ember app.
 We use it to generate award labels for our monthly Pack meetings.
-You can use the hosted version running on github pages that will be linked here once it is set up.
+You can use the [http://www.pack150.org/scoutbook-award-labels/](hosted version running on github pages).
 If you would like to run it on your computer, you can follow the directions below.

 ## Prerequisites